The catalytic converter is one of the most crucial and precious parts of your vehicle.

 Let’s take a look at some factors that drive scrap catalytic converter pricing:

-As the catalytic converter scrap value depends on its condition, it’s essential to keep an eye on its overall integrity.
+As the catalytic converter scrap value depends on its condition, keeping an eye on its overall integrity is essential.

 When to Get a New Catalytic Converter (and Sell Your Old One for Scrap)

-Here are five signs that you need a new catalytic converter:
+Here are four signs that you need a new catalytic converter:

-Many people sell their old catalytic converters to a scrap yard to recoup its cost.
-But, this process requires a bit of preparation.
+Many people sell their old catalytic converters to scrap yards, which requires some preparation.

 How to Prepare for Catalytic Converter Recycling